woman with apparent pain holding her head

 How Do Spinal Cord Injuries Affect Brain Function?

 Spinal cord injuries disrupt the communication pathways between the brain and other parts of the body, leading to loss of movement, sensation, and bodily functions.
 In addition to physical effects, this disruption can significantly affect cognitive and emotional functioning.
+SCI can lead to changes in cognitive function, including impairments in memory, attention, and executive functions.

 Cognitive and Emotional Impacts of Spinal Cord Injuries